 Is it “paying it forward”?
 “Giving back”?
 “Making a difference?”
 “Investing in the future?”
 “Making a contribution?”

 However you define it, philanthropy is a force for good.
 It helps solve some of our greatest problems and opens doors of opportunity for people all around the world.
-For five days in the spring of 2014, from March 31 through April 4, Syracuse University will celebrate the vital role philanthropy plays in our society with a number of on-campus events.
+From March 23 through March 27, 2015, Syracuse University celebrated the vital role philanthropy plays in our society with a number of on-campus events.

-Immediately following the lecture is the presentation of the Orange Circle Awards, created to honor altruistic members of the Syracuse University community who have done extraordinary things in the service of others.
-Read about last year’s Orange Circle recipients and view photos from the 2013 event.
+Immediately following the lecture was the presentation of the Orange Circle Award, given annually to altruistic members of the Syracuse University community who have done extraordinary things in the service of others.
+The recipients were Ruth Schlesinger Sherman ’73, chair of The Friends of Leadership and Public Service High School in New York City, and Timi Komonibo G’15, founder of Style Lottery, a sustainable-fashion- and fashion-as-philanthropy-focused nonprofit.